Frequently Asked Questions

 Q - Should you match your pocket square to your cravat or tie?

 A - It's considered more sartorially elegant to mis-match your pocket square with your cravat or necktie.
 We encourage you to pair contrasting colours, textures and patterns to compliment your attire.
-Why not take a look at our hand picked suggestions here.

 Q - What's the main difference between a tie and a cravat?